Located: Administration Building, B204

 Students…

-The computer facilities at Sussex County Community College are to be used for learning and this demands that every student adhere to basic ethical principles and behavior as well as the additional restrictions and conditions below:
+The computer facilities at Sussex County Community College are to be used for learning, and this demands that every student adhere to basic ethical principles and behavior as well as the additional restrictions and conditions below:

 Location: Student Center, D112

-Campaigning may begin once petitions are submitted, but no earlier than two weeks prior to election date.
+Campaigning may begin once petitions are submitted, but no earlier than two weeks before the election date.
 A maximum of 25 signs or posters may be posted in appropriate areas designated by the Campus Life Office.
 All campaign signs must be stamped and approved by the Campus Life Office.
 Candidates are responsible for posting and removing all campaign signs.
 Signs must be removed on the last day of the election.

 The election will be held over a five (5) day period, in April or May to allow all students ample opportunity to vote.